betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

 # A Collection of Resources for Sustaining Open Source Software
 <!-- deck start -->
 Are you a researcher or developer interested in sustaining open source software?
-This article gives resources that discuss challenges facing open source software maintainers, to organizations that provide community funding for open source projects.
+This article gives resources that focus on discussing challenges facing open source software maintainers, to organizations that provide community funding for open source projects.
 <!-- deck end -->

 Sustaining a scientific software project is a difficult task.
 One